Where politics and art meet

 Jeanette Joy Harris is a Houston-based artist, writer, curator and speaker interested in the intersection of performance and political dialogue.
 Joy completed her MscR in history of art at University of Edinburgh College of Art where her dissertation on performance artists as creators of judicial bodies earned her a mark of distinction.
 She earned a BA in government, with a minor in philosophy, from Texas Woman’s University and focused on political theory and Continental thinkers like Hannah Arendt and Martin Heidegger.
 She was a scholar in residence at the Hannah Arendt Institute at Bard College.

 Joy has presented papers at University of Cambridge, University of Brighton, University of Edinburgh, and the Hannah Arendt Circle on a variety of topics including the precarious tension between performances as works of art versus political action.
 She regularly guest lectures at Texas Woman’s University and University of North Texas.
 Recent topics include Origins of Totalitarianism and performance art, Ethics of Ambiguity and performance art, and the imagery of lynching.
-She will be presenting at the upcoming Hannah Arendt Circle Meeting at UC Davis in April 2018.
+She recently presented at the Hannah Arendt Circle Meeting at UC Davis and the New Mexico Texas Philosophical Society in April 2018.

 Joy’s art practice is project-based.
 Research points her to challenging issues where she develops multi-discipline responses between thinkers, performers, and participants.
 She has shown work in London, the Netherlands, Venice (IT), Brindisi (IT), Los Angeles, San Francisco, Portland, Miami, Chicago, and Houston.
 Joy workshopped with the International Performance Association in conjunction with Venice International Performance Art Week (Italy).
 Click here for art portfolio.